 Having quit the sport in 1997, he became involved in presenting BBC television show Record Breakers and was part of the corperation's television athletics team.
 But totally unexpectedly in 1999, he started racing indoors.
 He ran 6.57 at Karlsruhe in the January and when he returned to Germany to race in Dortmund the following month, it changed his life.
 He was there as a bet to show young stars Campbell and Merry that he could still do it - but after finishing fourth in the race, a routine drugs test shown excessive levels of the anabolic steroid nandrolone.

 With other positives for this drug, it proved to be a cause celebre – and all concerned were cleared by UK Athletics who said “it could not be proved beyond reasonable doubt” but the IAAF upheld a two-year-ban.
 Christie’s sample apparently contained nearly 100 times the permitted limit of nandrolone.
-He lost his job with the BBC, but he remained a coach to such a high level that the following year in Sydney, Merry won Olympic 400m bronze and Campbell 200m silver.
+However he remained a coach to such a high level that the following year in Sydney, Merry won Olympic 400m bronze and Campbell 200m silver.
 They insisted that they would never have achieved that without the inspiration of Christie.

 He was awarded the MBE in 1990 and OBE in 1998.

 1986: 1st 200m European Indoors; 2nd 100m Commonwealth Games, 1st 100m, sf 200m, 3rd 4x100m Europeans